top of page

 Trees for Honolulu’s Future

 MM partnered with TfHF to provide arborist visits to residents considering planting a tree in their yard.
 Arborists completed 24 visits and consulted on topics including tree species and site location.
-As a result of this pilot program, TfHF created a helpful guide on appropriate tree species for our area:
+As a result of this pilot program, TFHF created a helpful guide on appropriate tree species for our area: